lhlyu/matterJs-wiki/Creating-plugins.md

 A plugin's `install` function is where it should apply patches that implement the plugin's features on `Matter.*` modules.

-Included in the library is a powerful function for patching called `Common.chain` that you should use in most cases.
-This utility returns a new function that executes all chained functions in order, returning the last value that was returned inside the chain.

-Using this will also help ensure that you do not break the original function or any other plugins that may also patch it.
+Included in the library are the functions `Matter.before` and `Matter.after` that you should use for patching in most cases, as they will help ensure that you do not break the original function or any other plugins that may also patch it.

 Here is an example of the recommended approach: